 Now that he’s back on the World cup circuit, Tommy is gunning for the top.
 He landed his best World Cup result to date in 2017, finishing 8th in the super G in Santa Caterina, Italy.
-With success under his belt, Tommy has his eye on the speed events next year at the PyeongChang Winter Olympics.
+With success under his belt, Tommy has his eye on the podium in the upcoming World Cup season.

 - 8th, World Cup super G: Santa Caterina, 2017